-- 3.1 The QEMS Representative is responsible for updating the information in OP-08A Summary of Risk Assessment Outcomes as required. - 3.2 The results of the risk assessment conducted as per OP-07 are documented in Table 1 of OP-08A.
-This includes: - Identified potential hazardous events and associated hazards (possible outcomes) for each of the system's activities/process steps; Note: Hazards listed in the Ministry's "Potential Hazardous Events for Municipal Residential Drinking Water Systems" (as amended) are indicated in the appropriate column using the reference numbers in Table 4 of OP-08A. - Identified control measures to address the potential hazards and hazardous events; and - Assigned rankings for the hazardous events (likelihood x consequence = risk value) and whether the hazardous event is a Critical Control Point (CCP) (mandatory or additional).
-Note: If the hazardous event is ranked as 12 or higher and it is not being identified as a CCP, provide rationale as to why it does not meet the criteria set out in section 3.3.7 of OP-07). - 3.3 Operations Management is responsible for ensuring that for each CCP: - Critical Control Limits (CCLs) are set; - Procedures and processes to monitor the CCLs are established; and - Procedures to respond to, report and record deviations from the CCLs are implemented.
+- 3.1 The QEMS Representative is responsible for updating the information in OP-08A Summary of Risk Assessment Outcomes for the Haileybury DWS and OP-08B for the New Liskeard DWS as required. - 3.2 The results of the risk assessment conducted as per OP-07 are documented in Table 1 of OP-08A and OP-08B.
+This includes: - Identified potential hazardous events and associated hazards (possible outcomes) for each of the system's activities/process steps; Note: Hazards listed in the Ministry's "Potential Hazardous Events for Municipal Residential Drinking Water Systems" (as amended) are indicated in the appropriate column using the reference numbers in Table 4 of OP-08A. - Identified control measures to address the potential hazards and hazardous events: and - Assigned rankings for the hazardous events (likelihood x consequence = risk value) and whether the hazardous event is a Critical Control Point (CCP) (mandatory or additional). - Note: If the hazardous event is ranked as 12 or higher and it is not being identified as a CCP, provide rationale as to why it does not meet the criteria set out in section 3.3.7 of OP-07). - 3.3 Operations Management is responsible for ensuring that for each CCP: - Critical Control Limits (CCLs) are set: - Procedures and processes to monitor the CCLs are established; and - Procedures to respond to, report and record deviations from the CCLs are implemented.

-The identified CCPs, their respective CCLs and associated procedures are documented in Table 2 of OP-08A.
+The identified CCPs, their respective CCLs and associated procedures are documented in Table 2 of OP-08A and OP-08B.